 This is not to say that physical factors can not be causative, as well, for they can.
 However, being that you really can not know for sure what factors are actually damaging, and which may be simply programmed responses, then you must live in fear of everything, which in itself can cause acute attacks of pain.

+Talk to your doctor and physical therapist to ascertain all the pieces of the puzzle which may increase the incidence of recurrent pain events.
+Don’t forget to include your own external observations and internal emotional issues in the mix.
 However, one of the best ways to prevent recurrences is truly to purge these factors from your mind and carry on with life unaffected.
 I know it is easy to say and hard to do, but studies suggest it is perhaps the most effective and proactive thing you might accomplish in stopping future flare-ups from taking place.